Milani-K/HTML-CSS/README.md

 * Selectors are used to select a specific element ,class or Id that you specifically want to style.
 * Selectors have a structure called "declaration blocks" that is later set as the rule that CSS will apply on HTML according to the selector's rule.
 * Selectors contain properties and properties are assigned to values.

+# How to add background images on CSS?
+example , body{ background-image: url ('Images/photo.jpg') } ;